 A dose of an injury poison or disease can be delivered with a successful attack; one dose is delivered with each successful attack.

-If you also chose the Mithrades Weird Science feature, you can choose for your creations to host your doses.
+If you also chose the Mithridatism Weird Science feature, you can choose for some of your creations to host your doses instead of you.

 Repair Flesh.
 Also starting at 3rd level, your alchemist spells and potions that heal the living on your spell list can heal undead and constructs (such as rejuvenation and heal).
 A given creature must be studied for at least one hour before you may adapt your alchemy to heal them, however.
 For instance, studying a forsaken for one hour allows you to heal all forsaken with the holy light spell if manifested as an alchemist spell (or potion).